 99358: May be reported on a different date than the primary service to which it is related.
 Must relate to a service or patient where (face-to-face) patient care has occurred or will occur and relate to ongoing patient management.
 Does not need to be continuous.
 Time can not be counted more than once towards the provision 99358 and any other PFS service.

 You need to spend at least 31 minutes of time to bill the first hour (99358) of prolonged time.

 99359: You need to spend at least 76 minutes to bill the first hour plus an additional 30 minutes (+99359) of prolonged time.

 Webinar and e-Booklet: CPT Codes 99358 & 99359

 For the easiest way to keep up with California fee schedules and rule changes, sign up for the DaisyBill Work Comp Wizard.
-Click below for a three day trial and instantly start calculating reimbursements in three seconds or less.
+Click below for a FREE three day trial and instantly start calculating reimbursements in three seconds or less.